Deltares-research/VrtoolDashboard/README.md

    ```

 The dashboard should pop up in your default browser.
 If not, navigate to http address displayed in the terminal.
-Once the dashboard is already installed, only the third step is required to start the dashboard again.
+Once the dashboard is already installed, only the third step is required to start the dashboard again (provided that the virtual environment is activated, if not rerun ```conda activate vrtool_dash```).